 Image from Singapore Food Agency

-The most important values to look at in a temperature monitoring system for food products, are the temperature and humidity level.
-The environment must be cold enough to preserve the quality and avoid moisture to prevent bacteria growth that can lead to spoilage.
+The most important values to look at in a temperature monitoring system for food products, are the temperature and humidity levels.
+The environment of where the food products are stored must be cold enough.
+This preserves its quality & avoid moisture to prevent bacteria growth, leading to spoilage.

 The minimum requirement of a temperature monitoring system for food products should be:

-- Able to measure humidity range from 0 to 80%RH
+- Able to measure humidity range from 0%RH to 80%RH

 - Alert user of critical temperature detection / temperature deviation